For immediate release:

 EDMONTON, AB, November 15, 2018 – Lovers of the written and spoken word alike will be able to learn from and create alongside writer and poet Matthew Stepanic and poet Mary Pinkoski, who have been named the 2019 Metro Federation Writers in Residence.

 The Metro Federation is a consortium of four libraries: Edmonton Public Library, Fort Saskatchewan Public Library, St. Albert Public Library and Strathcona County Library.
 Each is a partner in this venture and will play host to a Writer in Residence over the coming 12 months.

-The Metro Federation Writer in Residence program is wrapping up its fifth year, and 2017 writers David van Belle and Richard Van Camp will pass the torch with the change of the calendar year.
+The Metro Federation Writer in Residence program is wrapping up its sixth year, and 2018 writers Darrin Hagen and Michael Hingston will pass the torch come the New Year.

 While in residence, each writer will devote roughly half their time to mentoring other writers and the other half to working on personal projects.

 Local writers can take advantage of workshops with both Writers in Residence, and will also have the opportunity to work with them one-on-one.
 Those who want to book some time with either Writer in Residence can visit metrowir.com in January 2019 to contact them.

 On top of the Writers in Residence program, EPL offers Edmontonians a gathering place – both digitally and physically – for the exchange of ideas and education on the craft of writing through the Capital City Press initiative.
 Capital City Press showcases notable work from within the community, while also giving Edmontonians a chance to discover fantastic local talent and discuss their creations.